DilonValenciaIT/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/97f57258-e6e5-4c00-be07-105bc7ba44de)

 <p>
 Continue Setting up osTicket in the browser (click Continue).
 Name Helpdesk (ex: Dilon's Help Desk).
 Default email (receives email from customers).
+From the Admin User put you First and Last name, then use a different Email Address compared to Helpdesk.
+Then use username: adminuser, and password: Password1!
 </p>
 <br />